David Crosby: Early years

-David Van Cortlandt Crosby was born in Los Angeles, California, the second son of Academy Award-winning cinematographer Floyd Crosby, who formerly worked on Wall Street, and Aliph Van Cortlandt Whitehead, a salesperson at Macy's department store.
+David Van Cortlandt Crosby was born on August 14, 1941, in Los Angeles, California, the second son of Academy Award-winning cinematographer Floyd Crosby, who formerly worked on Wall Street, and Aliph Van Cortlandt Whitehead, a salesperson at Macy's department store.
 His father was a relative of the Van Rensselaer family, and his mother—granddaughter of Bishop of Pittsburgh Cortlandt Whitehead—descended from the prominent Van Cortlandt family; they "regularly inhabited the New York society pages before their wedding".

 Crosby’s older brother was musician Ethan Crosby.
 His brother inspired his early love of jazz, particularly John Coltrane and Miles Davis; the latter would later recommend that Columbia Records sign the Byrds, and then cover the Crosby composition "Guinnevere."
 Their parents divorced in 1960, and his father then married Betty Cormack Andrews.

 Growing up in California, he attended several schools, including the University Elementary School in Los Angeles, the Crane Country Day School in Montecito, and Laguna Blanca School in Santa Barbara for the rest of his elementary school and junior high years.
 At Crane, he starred in H.M.S.
-Pinafore and other musicals but he flunked out.
+Pinafore and other musicals but flunked out.
 Crosby finished high school via correspondence courses from the Cate School in Carpinteria.
 He briefly attended Carpinteria Union High School in 1958.
 Ethan ('Chip') had been at CUHS before David.
 At CUHS David was given the lead in the Junior Class Play.